vatesfr/xen-orchestra/docs/delta_backups.md

 ![](https://xen-orchestra.com/blog/content/images/2015/12/delta_final.png)

-You can imagine to make your first initial full backup during a weekend, and then only delta backups every night.
+You can imagine making your first initial full backup during a weekend, and then only delta backups every night.
 It combines the flexibility of snapshots and the power of full backups, because:

 * delta are stored somewhere else than the current VM storage
 * they are small